UC Women in Technology

 - The UC WIT is composed of volunteers from all UC locations, representing various departments and positions within the technology function.

-- The UC WIT membership is composed of up to four representatives from each location-based committee.
+- The UC WIT membership is composed of up to four representatives from each location-based committee (four from each campus, four from each health system, and four from each of the other UC locations).
 If a location does not have a local WIT committee, up to four volunteers from that location may serve on the UC WIT.

-- Members are responsible for sharing information between the location-based and systemwide committees.
+- Each member is responsible for sharing information between the location-based and systemwide committees.

 The membership communicates via

-- UC IT Blog.
-Membership takes advantage of the systemwide UC IT Blog to promote initiatives and events.
+- UC IT Blog: Membership takes advantage of the systemwide UC IT Blog (cio.ucop.edu) to promote initiatives and events.